TobiasFranek/webuntis/docs/AdvancedUsage/AdvancedUsage.md

         $this->modelField = $data['apiField'];
         $this->anotherModelField = $data['anotherApiField'];
     }

+    //if you have models like teachers or something in your model you might wanna
+    //search for properties of the model, for this you will need this get() method
+    //because it is used by the recursive search public function get($key) {
+        //do something
+    }
     //please write getter and setter for the Model fields, or i will be sad :( }
 ```